- Download our Moving to Munich Guide (PDF)

 Active expats will especially enjoy taking to the bike paths that run alongside the Isar River and through the city's leafy parks.

 The downside to cycling in Munich is that, even though the authorities have strict rules in place for motorists and cyclists, accidents do happen.
-That said, cyclists caught ignoring traffic lights, cycling under the influence of alcohol or drugs, or without a light in the dark risk hefty fines and even detention.
+That said, cyclists caught ignoring traffic lights, cycling under the influence, or without a light while riding in the dark risk hefty fines and even detention.

 While wearing a helmet isn't compulsory, expats are advised to wear one at all times.

 Driving in Munich

 Public transport is a popular and attractive option, but getting around by car has obvious benefits, including independence and ease of access.

 Two distinguishing features of Munich's road network make buying a car a justifiable decision: